Three Perfect Days in Songkhla

 Afternoon

-Songkhla Old Town Walk
+Self-guided walking tour of Songkhla Old Town

 Evening